CAVISE/opal/README.md

 * Sometimes the simulation enters in an infinite tracing loop due to precision errors in the intersections.
 Changing the value of the minEpsilon parameter usually solve this issue.
 We have added a preprocessor tag in `Common.h` to use a technique for avoiding self-intersections.
 But this is going to introduce some small precision errors in the computed electric field, since the ray lengths are modified due to a displacement.
 If you do not need very high accuracy (which is the usual case) you can  uncomment it.
 Otherwise keep it, but then you have to tune minEpsilon, which is not scale-invariant.
 If your simulation gets stuck in a launch, try uncommenting it.
 If it is no longer stuck but you need high precision, comment it again an tune minEpsilon until it is removed.
 * Avoid placing receivers so that the radius of the receiver sphere overlaps walls or other interacting elements.
 Depending on the particular case, the result may be incorrect.
 This is specially important if you use penetration.
-In general, if the radius do not overlap, the result will be correct.
+In general, if the radius do not overlap, the result will be correct.  **Note, however, that the sphere radius of receivers can overlap arbitrarily and the results will be correct**
+That is, receivers can be very close to each other without loss of accuracy.
 * If you do not enable depolarization, the results are correct for horizontal and vertical elements (or just slightly leaning) in the scene, because we are assuming it for the polarization and reflections.
 In addition, we assume that transmitter and receiver have the same polarization.
 * If you enable depolarization, arbitrary LINEAR polarizations for transmitter and receiver and leaning walls and environment elements can be used.
 * Diffraction can be used together with any of the reflection methods